 Guest faculty who are visiting for one to two years

-Principal investigators (e.g., research scientists) on funded research activities
+Principal investigators (e.g., research scientists) on self-funded research activities

 PostDocs who have their own research grant